daler/dotfiles/README.md

 - in some situations backspace does not work, this fixes it
 - can use mouse to click around
 - current line has a subtle coloring when in insert mode
+- Hitting the TAB key enters spaces, not a literal tab character
 - TAB characters are rendered as `>...` which helps troubleshoot spaces vs tabs.
-This is disabled for files like HTML and XML where
+This is disabled for files like HTML and XML where tabs vs whitespace is not important
+- set the tabstop to 2 for YAML format files
 - Trailing spaces are rendered as faded dots
+- In Python, space errors (primarily trailing spaces) are highlighted
-- Comments, numbered lists can be auto-wrapped after selecting and `gq`
+- Comments, numbered lists can be auto-wrapped after selecting and using `gq`
-- In insert mode editing a comment, hitting enter will automatically add the comment character to the beginning of the next line
+- In insert mode while editing a comment, hitting enter will automatically add the comment character to the beginning of the next line
 - Search highlighting is turned off, but toggle it with `<Leader>H`
 - Searches will be case-sensitive only if at least letter is a capital
 - `<Leader>W` will clean up all trailing spaces